hm-lang/core/proposals/pointers_and_references.md

 ```
 ANIMAL baseClass(Type("unknown"))   # internally does not use a pointer

-ANIMAL KIN kin(Type("general"))     # internally a pointer to an `ANIMAL`.
+ANIMAL! lazy(Type("general"))       # internally a pointer to an `ANIMAL`.

 ANIMAL? maybe1 = NEW(X(1))  # internally a nullable pointer to an `ANIMAL`.
 ANIMAL? maybe2 = null       # can leave out the null initialization, that is the default.
 ```

-We use the `KIN` type to name an owned pointer.
-It is essentially a C++ `std::unique_ptr`, but with the added feature that if the pointer is null (uninitialized) when asked for, a default instance of the wrapped type will be created.
-The `KIN` type is useful because any descendant of the wrapped type is also allowed to be placed inside the variable -- thus the kinship.
-We might take `!` as a short-hand for `KIN`, but we need to check with [lazy initialization](./lazy_initialization.md) to see if we can simplify.
+We use the `!` (`LAZY`) type to name an owned pointer.
+It is essentially a C++ `std::unique_ptr`, but with the added feature that if the pointer is null (uninitialized) when asked for, it will either initialize to a default instance of the wrapped type, or it will use the initialization provided at its declaration.
+The `LAZY` type is useful because any descendant of the wrapped type is also allowed to be placed inside the variable.
+There are some other quirks, so see also [lazy initialization](./lazy_initialization.md) for some extra details.

 `MAYBE` types, e.g. `ANIMAL?`, are similar -- they can be any descendant of the wrapped type, but they can also be null.
-To avoid multiple ways of doing things, a `KIN?` type will throw a compiler error, recommending instead the unwrapped type followed by a `?`.
+To avoid multiple ways of doing things, a `LAZY?` type will throw a compiler error, recommending instead the unwrapped type followed by a `?`.
 Because `MAYBE` variables are allowed to be null, users are expected to check for this before using them.
 This will be a compiler feature.